jspong/jspong.github.io/resume.md

 _Developed and Modernized CI/CD Test and Deployment Infrastructure for Apache Kafka and Enterprise Extensions_

-* Modernized test infrastructure to more accurately represent production environments using AWS and docker.
+* Modernized Test Infrastructure to more accurately represent Production Environments using AWS and `docker`.
 * Reduced system test execution time by 30% by running tests in parallel rather than sequentially.
-* Updated automated management of third-party utilities, including JDK, MySQL, and Apache Hadoop ecosystem to more reliably integrate all deployment scenarios.
+* Updated Automated Management of Third-Party Utilities, including JDK, MySQL, and Apache Hadoop Ecosystem to More Reliably Integrate all Deployment Scenarios.

 `August 2014 - July 2019`
 __Youtube, San Bruno, CA__
 *Software Engineer*

-_Collaborated with development teams throughout the YouTube Organization to identify and mitigate shared Workflow gaps or hurdles, and led Force Multiplier Initiatives to improve productivity throughout the company._
+_Identified and mitigate shared Workflow gaps or hurdles, and led Force Multiplier Initiatives to Improve Engineering Productivity Across the Company.
+Collaborated with Multiple Development Teams, Product and Project Management, Third-party Contractors, Management, and Support._

-* Led large, cross-team code cleanups on live CI/CD Environment with zero production issues.
+* Led Large, Cross-Team Code Cleanups on Live CI/CD Environment with Zero Production Issues.
-    * Followed mature DevOps practices to ensure all code was thoroughly reviewed and tested before/during the release process.
+    * Followed mature DevOps Practices to ensure All Code was Thoroughly Reviewed and Tested before/during the Release Process.
-    * Refactored YouTube authentication workflow to unify multiple credentials into a single abstraction.
+    * Refactored YouTube Authentication Workflow to Unify Multiple Credentials into a Single Abstraction.
-* Interviewed candidates and mentored new engineers on the team.
-* Designed service to delegate and track individual tasks to domain experts.
+* Led Integration of Protocol-Level Observability into entire flow through Client, Middleware, and Backend Services, balancing Privacy Concerns with Data Usefulness.
-* Led feasibility study for python static analysis on YouTube code base, focusing on bug detection, in collaboration with Google language teams and third-party vendors.
+* Led Feasibility Study for `python` Static Analysis on YouTube Code Base, focusing on Bug Detection, in Collaboration with Google Language Teams and Third-Party Vendors.
-* Combined static analysis tools with dynamic monitoring to create and analyze graph of live YouTube control flow within and between services.
-* Streamlined automated testing and simplified building running services and mobile (iOS and Android) apps.
+* Streamlined Automated Testing and Simplified Building Running Services and Mobile (iOS and Android) Apps.
+* Interviewed Candidates and Mentored New Engineers on the Team.

 `January 2013 - July 2014`
 __Clustrix, San Francisco, CA__